-Because of the historic and religious significance of the Basilica of St Michael and the wedding liturgy, it is important that all church furnishings be respected.
+Because of the historic and religious significance of the Basilica of St. Michael and the wedding liturgy, it is important that all church furnishings be respected.
 These guidelines will assist you in knowing what is permitted in our church.
-Couples are responsible for communicating these guidelines to their florists.
 Our Wedding Coordinator will put the engaged couple in contact with the Basilica florist.
 We highly recommend the use of the Basilica florist for the best results.

-Any seasonal decorations placed by the Basilica of St Michael must be left in place.
+All decorations placed by the Basilica of St Michael must be left in place.
 No arrangements or floral decorations may be brought to the church earlier than one hour prior to the ceremony.

 Floral arrangements can be placed on the high altar only by the Basilica florist.
 The Basilica florist will make these arrangements as they remain for the weekend and cannot be taken away after the wedding ceremony.
-Floral arrangements may be placed on the Blessed Mother or St Joseph altars.
+Floral arrangements may be placed on the Blessed Mother and/or St. Joseph altars.
 These may be taken with the couple, if so desired.
 Flowers may also be placed on the two glass counter pillar tops in the foyer of the church.
-The couple may choose to use another florist for these arrangements, if they desire or have the Basilica florist handle everything.
 All flower arrangements touching marble, glass or linen are to be placed in plastic saucers.
 We are most appreciative when flower arrangements are left after the wedding as a gift for our weekend Masses.